hangulu/expandharvard/.ipynb_checkpoints/README-checkpoint.md

 The final product is an [article](writeup.md) that explains the methodology of analysis, as well as the conclusions.
 The last section of this article is particularly useful:

+## Installation

+First, you'll need to install [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it.

+Then, to install the requirements for the analysis, type the following in your terminal, at this directory.:

+`pip install -r requirements.txt`

+The analysis is separated into 5 [Jupyter Notebooks](http://jupyter.org/).
+To run any of them, type

+`jupyter notebook`

+in your terminal, at this directory, then navigate to the desired file using that interface.

 ### Moving Forward

 As this analysis and general intuition shows, Harvard University has a massive effect on the cities it is in.
 The presence of the University, and its ever-growing demand for space and resources, radically changes the people in these communities, and thus the culture and essential character of these communities.
 In short, the gentrification of Cambridge is an effect of Harvard's expansion.